 Document Every Treatment Thoroughly

-Keep detailed records of every treatment - chemicals used, concentrations, application method, weather conditions, re-entry times, and follow-up recommendations.
-Good documentation is invaluable if a claim arises from a treatment failure or alleged damage.
+Record every treatment in detail - chemicals used, concentrations, application method, weather conditions, re-entry times, and follow-up advice given to the client.
+Thorough records are invaluable if a claim arises from a treatment failure or alleged property damage.

 3